|

 Untitled Document

-Continental crust is essentially a low-density slag that has been exuded from Earth's mantle and is enriched in silicon, aluminum, oxygen and heat-producing radioactive elements.
-The continents float on ... rock of the asthenosphere and then to pass into the hotter, more viscous rocks of the upper mantle. (pause) The temperature is around 900 degrees F, see the red glow of these rocks, ...
+Earth's mantle and is enriched in silicon, aluminum, oxygen and heat-producing radioactive elements.
+The continents float on the underlying, dense mantle.
+The oldest portions of the continents have deep keels that ... to pass into the hotter, more viscous rocks of the upper mantle. (pause) The temperature is around 900 degrees F, see the ...

 www.rainforestinfo.org.au